Skin rash is a relatively-rare phentermine side effect. In fact, in a recent online poll, only 5% of current users had experienced phentermine rash (

 Phentermine can make some users itchy, or cause them to break out in hives.
-A phentermine rash or itchiness associated with use of this medication may indicate a drug allergy.
+A phentermine rash, or itchiness associated with use of this medication, may indicate a drug allergy.

 An allergy occurs when a person’s immune system reacts to a normally-harmless substance and treats it like an enemy.
-The most common dermatologic expression of a drug allergy is hives, or urticaria .
+The most common dermatologic expression of a drug allergy is hives, or urticaria (

-An allergic reaction can be triggered by the pill’s active ingredient or one of the inactive ingredients, such as a filler or dye.
+Allergic reactions can be triggered by the pill’s active ingredient or one of the inactive ingredients, such as a filler or dye.

-Tell your doctor if you have EVER had a reaction to:
+So, tell your doctor if you have EVER had a reaction to:

-If you have a history of allergic reactions to similar medications, phentermine may not be the right weight loss option for you.
-However, if your allergies are to other medications, fillers, dyes or foods, your doctor can often adjust the prescription to accommodate the allergy.
+If you have a history of allergic reactions to similar medications, phentermine may not be right for you.
+However, if your allergies to other medications are related to the pills’ fillers, dyes or foods, your doctor can often adjust the prescription to accommodate your allergy.